jenn-le/blackjack-slackbot/README.md

 # Blackjack Slackbot
+anymore

-This project was reverted to working state with the docker updates because I won't be working on it anymore.
+This project was reverted to working state with the docker updates so I have an easier time refactoring.

 ## Environment Variables